Daily Express: History

-In March 1962, Beaverbrook was attacked in the House of Commons for running "a sustained vendetta" against the British Royal Family in the Express titles.
+In March 1962, Beaverbrook was attacked in the House of Commons for running "a sustained vendetta" against the British royal family in the Express titles.
 In the same month, the Duke of Edinburgh described the Express as "a bloody awful newspaper.
 It is full of lies, scandal and imagination.
 It is a vicious paper."
 At the height of Beaverbrook's control, in 1948, he told a Royal Commission on the press that he ran his papers "purely for the purpose of making propaganda".
 The arrival of television, and the public's changing interests, took their toll on circulation, and following Beaverbrook's death in 1964, the paper's circulation declined for several years.
 During this period, the Express, practically alone among mainstream newspapers, was vehemently opposed to entry into what became the European Economic Community.

 Partially as a result of the rejuvenation of the Daily Mail under David English and the emergence of The Sun under Rupert Murdoch and editorship of Larry Lamb, average daily sales of the Express dropped below four million in 1967, below three million in 1975, and below two million in 1984.
 The Daily Express switched from broadsheet to tabloid in 1977 (the Mail having done so six years earlier), and was bought by the construction company Trafalgar House in the same year.
 Its publishing company, Beaverbrook Newspapers, was renamed Express Newspapers.
 In 1982, Trafalgar House spun off its publishing interests to a new company, Fleet Holdings, under Lord Matthews, but this succumbed to a hostile takeover by United Newspapers in 1985.
 Under United, the Express titles moved from Fleet Street to Blackfriars Road in 1989.

 Express Newspapers was sold to publisher Richard Desmond in 2000, and the names of the newspapers reverted to Daily Express and Sunday Express.
-In 2004, the newspaper moved to its present location on Lower Thames Street in the City of London.
+In 2004, the newspaper moved to Lower Thames Street in the City of London.
+In February 2018, it moved into 1 Canada Square in Canary Wharf.

 On 31 October 2005, UK Media Group Entertainment Rights secured majority interest from the Daily Express for Rupert Bear.
 They paid £6 million for a 66.6% control of the character.
 The Express retains minority interest of one-third plus the right to publish Rupert Bear stories in certain Express publications.